ImperialCollegeLondon/template-django/README.md

     python -m pip freeze > requirements.txt
     ```

- 1. Install the git hooks (you may have to install the development requirements if they are not already installed globally with `pip install requirements-dev.txt`):
+ 1. Install the git hooks.
+This requires that the repo is tracked by git (use `git init` if not).
+Also, you may have to install the development requirements if they are not already installed globally with `pip install requirements-dev.txt`:

     ```
     pre-commit install